gpxl-dev/airswap-big-swaps-discord-bot/readme.md

 ### Airswap Big Swaps discord bot

 This is a basic nodejs discord bot that listents to `Swap` events from the AirSwap RFQ light contract on the ethereum blockchain.
-When a swap occurs, we fetch the token's `decimals` and `symbol` from the blockchain, as well as the current price as per CoinGecko's API.
+When a swap occurs, we fetch the current USD price of the two tokens involved from CoinGecko, and send a description of the swap to Discord if the value exceeds a threshold.

 Note that a swap has two USD values that may be different, so we use the average of the two.